rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 3  Intel® Security Libraries Installation
 ======================================

+The instructions in this document detail how to install Intel® SecL services as direct binary installations.
+To deploy these services as containers, please see the Intel® SecL-DC Foundational Security QuickStart Guide.

+It is recommended to deploy all control-plane services (CMS, AAS, HVS, WLS) as either containers or binaries, and not a mix of the two.

+The Trust Agent and KBS can be installed as binaries or deployed as container regardless of the installation method used for the control plane.

 ## 3.1  Building from Source

 Intel® Security Libraries is distributed as open source code, and must be compiled into installation binaries before installation.